-Who We Are
+Who Are We?

 Barbara Cuthbert – Chair and Spokesperson

-My role opens up Auckland to me and my bike, and puts me in touch with the huge groundswell of popular support for cycling and the desire of so many residents to transform Auckland into a city where cycling is valued, safe and easy for all ages.’
+My role opens up Auckland to me and my bike, and puts me in touch with the huge groundswell of popular support for cycling and the desire of so many Aucklanders to transform our city into a place where riding a bike is valued, safe and easy for all ages.’

 Max is a transport engineer who has been our ‘infrastructure guru’ for eight years.
 ‘As an everyday cyclist since my school days in Germany, I am keen on seeing Auckland become more friendly to this marvellous form of transport – one new cycleway at a time.’
 (Note: if you’ve ever traveled on the hot pink Lightpath, thank Max – that’s his baby!)